Colleges and Schools

 Business and Security Management

 The College of Business and Security Management is a global learning community where innovation in teaching, discovery and service prepares students for professional success that benefits our community, the state of Alaska and the nation.
 The college's programs include bachelor's degrees in accounting, applied management, business administration and homeland security and emergency management, as well as 10 undergraduate minors and an occupational endorsement in homeland security.
 An undergraduate postbaccalaureate certificate in accounting is available.
-Graduate degrees include a Master of Business Administration, a Master of Security and Disaster Management and a Ph.D. in natural resources and sustainability.
+Graduate degrees include a Master of Business Administration, a Master of Security and Disaster Management, a Master of Healthcare Management and Leadership and a Ph.D. in Natural Resources and Sustainability.
 The college offers five graduate-level certificates in the field of homeland security and emergency management.
-The Army Reserve Officers' Training Corps (ROTC) program is housed within the college.
+The Army Reserve Officers' Training Corps program is housed within the college.

-The College of Business and Security Management is accredited by the Association to Advance Collegiate Schools of Business International (AACSB) and is one of only approximately 1.5% of schools worldwide with additional specialized accreditation in accounting.
+The College of Business and Security Management is accredited by the Association to Advance Collegiate Schools of Business International and is one of only approximately 5% of schools worldwide with this designation.

 Going beyond the classroom, CBSM embraces experiential learning by encouraging students to be active participants in their education through involvement in student organizations, paid internships and events.